VirgilSecurity/virgil-sdk-net/README.md

 ### Initializing

-To create an instance of a *VirgilClient* class, just call its constructor with *accessToken* you generated on developer deshboard.
+To create an instance of a *VirgilClient* class, just call its constructor with your application *accessToken* you generated on developer deshboard.

 ## Table of Contents